 You can also join the Automotive Imaging Technology Community forum on LinkedIn for discussion on automotive image quality topics.

 Established in 2016, the IEEE Working Group on Automotive System Image Quality will provide a robust approach to standards development in this field, it is a non-commercial activity and is fully regulated and endorsed by the IEEE Standards Association.
-This activity was announced in a blog post earlier this year.

 The IEEE Working Group (Project 2020), coordinated by nominated Chair, Robert Stead, will:

 - Develop standardised approaches to aid development of automotive imaging technologies for all stakeholders

 - Be made open to all interested parties for input